couleur-tweak-tips/CTT/docs/video-and-renders/index.md

 ---
-description: An introduction to video & renders
+description: An introduction to the Video & Renders section
 icon: material/video-box
 ---